EligiusSantori/L2Apf/README.md

 # L2Apf
 Lineage 2 C4 artificial player / framework (alpha).

-You can implement desired behavior right inside *entiry script* or use higher-level *programs interface* or connect actions/models/events to your *neural network*.
+You can implement desired behavior right inside *entry script* or use higher-level *programs interface* or connect actions/models/events to your *neural network*.

 ### Programs
 Program is a potentially reusable algorithm that can be instantiated with *parameters* and shares *state* between iterations.